WMA Statement on Nuclear Weapons

 Therefore, the WMA:

-2. Requests all governments to refrain from the development, testing, production, stockpiling, transfer, deployment, threat and use of nuclear weapons and to work in good faith towards the elimination of nuclear weapons;
+- Requests all governments to refrain from the development, testing, production, stockpiling, transfer, deployment, threat and use of nuclear weapons and to work in good faith towards the elimination of nuclear weapons.

-3. Advises all governments that even a limited nuclear war would bring about immense human suffering and substantial death toll together with catastrophic effects on the earth’s ecosystem, which could subsequently decrease the worlds food supply and would put a significant portion of the world’s population at risk of famine;
+- Advises all governments that even a limited nuclear war would bring about immense human suffering and health damage, and a substantial death toll, together with catastrophic effects on the earth’s climate and ecosystem, which could cause a “nuclear winter” effect, subsequently decreasing the worlds food supply and putting a significant portion of the world’s population at risk of famine.

-4. Is deeply concerned by plans to retain indefinitely and modernize nuclear arsenals; the absence of progress in nuclear disarmament by nuclear-armed states; and the growing dangers of nuclear war, whether by intent, including cyberattack, inadvertence or accident;
+- Is deeply concerned by plans to retain indefinitely and modernize nuclear arsenals, including increasing use of artificial intelligence in the military; by the absence of progress in nuclear disarmament by nuclear-armed states; and by the growing dangers of nuclear war, whether by intent, including cyberattack, inadvertence or accident.

-5. Welcomes the Treaty on the Prohibition of Nuclear Weapons, and joins with others in the international community, including the Red Cross and Red Crescent movement, International Physicians for the Prevention of Nuclear War, the International Campaign to Abolish Nuclear Weapons, and a large majority of UN member states, in calling, as a mission of physicians, on all states to promptly sign, ratify or accede to, and faithfully implement the Treaty on the Prohibition of Nuclear Weapons; and
+- Welcomes the entry into force of the Treaty on the Prohibition of Nuclear Weapons, and joins with others in the international community, and nearly 100 UN member states, in calling, as a mission of physicians, on all states to promptly sign, ratify or accede to, and faithfully implement the Treaty on the Prohibition of Nuclear Weapons.

-6. Requests that all National Medical Associations join the WMA in supporting this Declaration, use available educational resources to educate the general public and to urge their respective governments to work urgently to prohibit and eliminate nuclear weapons, including by joining and implementing the UN Treaty on the Prohibition of Nuclear Weapons.
+- Requests that all Medical Associations at all levels join the WMA in supporting this Statement, use available educational resources to educate the general public and urge their respective governments to work urgently to prohibit and eliminate nuclear weapons, including by joining and implementing the UN Treaty on the Prohibition of Nuclear Weapons.